-Diabetes has two main forms type 1, which is where the pancreas has pretty much given up the ghost and produces very little to absolutely no insulin; and
+Type 1, which is where the pancreas has pretty much given up the ghost and produces very little to absolutely no insulin; and

-I have type 1 diabetes which is an autoimmune disease, could my love of sweets as a child walking home from school have contributed slightly to me getting the condition I don’t know.
-At the age of 11 when I was away with my parents on a family holiday I started to feel very ill, when we got home I was literally drinking water all day long and urinating what felt like litres constantly throughout the day.
-I was taken to the doctors and the next thing I knew I was being told that I would have to prick my finger god knows how many times a day and inject insulin to keep my self alive, oh and by the way if you don’t keep your sugars under control you can expect to die at a much younger age than someone without diabetes.
+I have Type 1 diabetes which is an autoimmune disease.
+Could my love of sweets as a child walking home from school have contributed slightly to me getting the condition?
+I don’t know.
+At the age of 11 when I was away with my parents on a family holiday, I started to feel very ill.
+When we got home I was literally drinking water all day long and urinating what felt like litres constantly throughout the day.
+I was taken to the doctor’s and the next thing I knew I was being told that I would have to prick my finger God knows how many times a day and inject insulin to keep my self alive.
+Oh.
+And by the way, if you don’t keep your sugars under control you can expect to die at a much younger age than someone without diabetes.

-Being young and of course knowing more than the doctors that were trying to help me, I continued to eat what I wanted, learnt to drink when I was old enough and basically do everything I shouldn’t despite my parents doing everything in their power to help me.
-When I started to get into training I soon realised that uncontrolled blood sugars were not helping me at all and I started to pay much more attention to what was going on with my diabetic control and what was helping me.
-I started listening and learning from people who had far more knowledge than me,(and there are some seriously knowledgeable people out there now) who could teach me what I needed to do.
+Being young and, of course, knowing more than the doctors that were trying to help me, I continued to eat what I wanted, learnt to drink when I was old enough and basically do everything I shouldn’t despite my parents doing everything in their power to help me.
+When I started to get into training I soon realised that uncontrolled blood sugars were not helping me at all and I started to pay much more attention to what was going on with my diabetic control and the things that were helping me.
+I started listening and learning from people who had far more knowledge than me – and there are some seriously knowledgeable people out there now – who could teach me what I needed to do.

-I now have far more control have an average blood glucose level of 5.7 (ideal is 4-7) and feel better than I have ever done.
-For me becoming diabetic was a tough thing as I had not really done anything to deserve getting the disease which could have a major bearing on my health and indeed life expectancy later on down the line.
+I now have far more control.
+I have an average blood glucose level of 5.7 (ideal is 4.7) and feel better than I have ever done.
+For me becoming diabetic was a tough thing as I had not really done anything to deserve getting the disease.
+A disease that could have a major bearing on my health and, indeed, life expectancy later on down the line.

 I am already working with a few diabetic clients and am looking to help as many diabetics to get fit and healthy as I can.
 Using the knowledge that I have gained from my own experiences and from learning and continuing to learn from the best people out there, I want to show people how they can turn it around and ward off the health issues to live long and happy lives.